DanielFaulkner/CodingTutorials/OSDevelopment/readme.md

 Some of the tutorials have been prefixed with a number to indicate the suggested reading order.
 If you were to follow each tutorial you should have a reasonable understanding of how to create a simple real mode bootloader which can display messages to the monitor and load a file from a FAT filesystem.

-Currently I am in the process of editing these to correct errors, convert to markdown format and improve the grammar and code explainations.
+Currently I am in the process of editing these to correct errors, convert to markdown format and improve the grammar and code explanations.

 Current status:
 - Userinput.md is a placeholder and has not been written.